Algolia ×

 Common maintenance tasks after your initial deployment.

-After adding new fields, new collections, or modifying references in Webflow, run a full sync.
+After adding new fields, new collections, or modifying references in Webflow, run a full sync of whichever feature(s) you use.
 Publishing the site also triggers this automatically via the site_publish webhook.
+Note: After editing search-all-config.ts, deploy the sync app first, then re-run /api/search-all.

 curl -X POST https://YOUR_SITE.webflow.io/api/sync \